TEXAS ALLIANCE FOR PATIENT ACCESS

 During the post-crisis years, the number of high-risk specialists in Texas has grown more than twice as fast as the state’s population.

 Rural Texas was losing physicians per population during the liability crisis years.
 Today, those numbers are on the upswing.
-Since the passage of reforms, fifty-nine rural counties have added at least one emergency medicine physician.
+Since the passage of reforms, sixty-one rural counties have added at least one emergency medicine physician.
 Thirty-one rural counties have added an obstetrician.
-Twenty-four rural counties have added a cardiologist and seven have added an orthopedic surgeon.
+Twenty-one rural counties have added a cardiologist and seven have added an orthopedic surgeon.
 The rural gains are not simply a bi-product of population growth.
-For instance, forty rural counties that did not have a single emergency medicine physician in 2003 now do.
-Fifteen rural counties that lacked a cardiologist and thirteen counties that lacked an obstetrician now have one.
+For instance, forty-five rural counties that did not have a single emergency medicine physician in 2003 now do.
+Fourteen rural counties that lacked a cardiologist and twelve counties that lacked an obstetrician now have one.

 P. O. Box 684157 | Austin, Texas 78768-4157 | 2301 South Capital of Texas Highway, Building J-101 | Austin, Texas 78746 | 512.703.2156 | Fax: 512.703.2050